fingerskier/manthra/README.md

 # Manthra

+Mathematics is the science of analogy.
+  Atiyah

-You cannot change you mind with your mind.
+You cannot change your mind with your mind.
 You can only change your mind with your body.
   Alan Huberman